mstksg/backprop/doc/08-performance.md

 3. Automatic differentiation using *backprop* and the "higher-kinded data"-based pattern matching interface
 4. A hybrid approach that manually provides gradients for individual layers but uses automatic differentiation for chaining the layers together.
+See the section "Dealing with Overhead from Redundant Updates" for details.

 Sources of Overhead
 -------------------